-By getting really specific about your strengths and backing them up with metrics, data, and statistics, you can set yourself apart from that virtual stack of resumes and boost your chances for an interview.
+By getting really specific about your expertise and backing it up with the metrics, data, and statistics that you hold so dear, you can set yourself apart from that virtual stack of resumes and boost your chances for an interview.

 Your unique characteristics that make hiring managers do a double-take:

 You know that for every problem there’s a solution, and you’re set on finding it.

 You *happily* spend hours obsessing over your work.